1 of 3

 What is the future of sustainable food production in Ireland given climate change?

 Earth over Mountain.
 Modesty creates success.
 Balance and adjust things by cutting through pride and complication.
 Reduce what is overdeveloped.
 Don’t try to advance yourself.
 Beware of conceit and arrogance.
 Be consistent and resilient.
 Don’t follow policy.
 Do the right thing.

-Once the ground is cleared of grass by the potato crop, it will be planted in Spring 2022 with Sainfoin a crop that points a way to a possible future.
+Once the ground is cleared of grass by the potato crop, it will be planted in Spring with sainfoin.
 This animal fodder has many beneficial attributes for livestock, soil and biodiversity and was once widely used in Europe until it fell out of use with the industrialisation of agriculture.
 It is loved by bees who make highly prized honey from the flowers.
 Sainfoin will produce for five years or more without re-planting or disturbing the fragile soil ecology.

-PLOT is part of Sustainment Experiments, a new project by artist Deirdre O’Mahony that considers what actions can be taken in the face of ecological and climate crises.
+THE PLOT is part of SUSTAINMENT EXPERIMENTS, a public artwork by artist Deirdre O’Mahony that considers what actions can be taken in the face of ecological and climate crises.

 John Whyte (Chair), Gerry Mullins, Gerry Browne & Thomas Tiernan, representing the Loy Association of Ireland & VISUAL Production team Anthony Walsh, Derek Blanche and Keith Bowe.
 Manure courtesy Bryan O’Connell

 THE PLOT is at the rear of VISUAL beside Loading Bay 1.